-The latest range of 3T bikes and components for 2020 has arrived and this comprehensive round-up will furnish you with all the information you need to know about the cutting-edge cycling tech on offer including details, pricing and specifications.
+The latest range of 3T's best road bikes, gravel bikes and components have arrived and this comprehensive round-up will furnish you with all the information you need to know about the cutting-edge cycling tech on offer including details, pricing and specifications.

 There is room for a 2.1in tyre and it's fast in the wind tunnel

 Type: Gravel | Material: Carbon | Sizes: S-XL

 When 3T launched the Exploro, many turned their nose up at the thought of an aero gravel bike.
 But regardless of whether you think aero is everything even when you’re going slow, or you’re of the opinion that a bike with 40mm tyres just can’t be aero, you’ll find the Exploro is a flickable and confidence-inspiring ride on everything from tarmac to singletrack.